 - scissors (or rotary cutter)

-- a template - newsletter subscribers can use mine, scroll down to the end of this tutorial for the link.
+- a template - you can use mine, it's placed at the end of this tutorial

 How To Sew A Banner Tutorial